tuanola/investflow/investflow-back/README.md

 # InvestFlow Backend

-InvestFlow backend is a Kotlin-based Spring Boot API scaffold for a simple portfolio project.
+InvestFlow backend is the API and orchestration layer for the InvestFlow project.
+It is built with Kotlin and Spring Boot, and it coordinates the core backend flow for importing, processing, and validating investment data.

-It provides the base structure for future backend features, starting with a clean, maintainable setup and a health-check endpoint.
+The service is designed to provide a clean, maintainable foundation for the application, including request handling, business logic, persistence integration, and health checks.
+Data processing and validation are handled by a separate FastAPI service.

 ## Running with Docker